-- How is my credit score and credit history?
+- What does my personal credit score and business credit history look like?

 - Do I want to do the application online or in person?

-- What loan amount do I need to make it worth my while?
+- What loan amount do I need to fill my business need?
 What is the ideal amount?

-- Is there a type of loan that I’m not open to obtaining?
+- Is there a type of loan that I’m not interested in?